 Paul and I both purchased a rain jacket from My Trail Company.
 (My Trail Company is the rebooted version of GoLite, the now defunct/reborn ultralight gear company).
 While my review is based mainly on my own experience with the female version of the jacket, I do add a few impressions based on how the men’s jacket performed for Paul as well.

 My Trail Company products can be found in other stores, but if you buy directly from their website you’ll get the best price.
 The Storm UL costs just $79 when purchased online.
-That’s less than half the cost of the Patagonia Storm Racer or the Outdoor Research Helium II.
+That’s less than half the cost of similar jackets such as the Outdoor Research Helium II.

 The Storm UL weighs in at about 10 ounces.
 While there are lighter rain jackets out there, they tend to cost significantly more.
 Plus, as a general rule, the lighter the rain gear the faster it will wet out.
 The Storm UL does a nice job of balancing durability and weight.